Creatine Monohydrate

 What is the recommended dosage of Creatine Monohydrate?

-Reported potential side effects may include: GENERALLY EXTREMELY WELL-TOLERATED — among safest supplements with extensive research.
+For most healthy adults, Creatine Monohydrate is well tolerated at studied doses.
+Reported effects can include: Generally extremely well-tolerated — among safest supplements with extensive research.
 Initial water weight gain (1-3 kg muscle water; not concerning, often desirable).
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Creatine Monohydrate is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Generally minimal drug interactions.
+Possible interactions include: Generally minimal drug interactions.
 Caffeine — 1990s research suggested caffeine may attenuate creatine effects; subsequent research mostly negative; clinically minor concern.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.